Find a job you want to apply for

 We will email you to let you know whether or not you have been invited to interview.

 You can also check your status by logging into your online account.
 If you have applied for a job in a school, this status will not be updated as schools do not use this function.
 If you have not heard from the school within 14 days of the closing date, you should assume that your application is unsuccessful on this occasion.
-Please contact the school if you wish to confirm.
+Contact the school if you wish to confirm.

 Taking up references